/

 Email service providers like Google, provide 3 forms of 2FA:

-2. Software push notification: In this form of 2FA, the user receives a notification on the phone through an app which alerts the user that a login attempt is being made on a separate app or the web page and the user can approve it or block it.
+2. Software push notification: In this form of 2FA, the user receives a notification on the phone through an app that alerts the user that a login attempt is being made on a separate app or the web page and the user can approve it or block it.

 3. USB hardware security Keys: In this form of two-factor authentication, the user has to physically insert a special USB key into the computer in order to log-in.